One Cup or many cups for Communion?

 Now the argument for the one cup only communion theory comes mainly from the account of 1 Corinthians 11 which we will address now.

-We will emphasise throughout this article and others that the Apostle Paul wrote his letters in order to address particular issues that arose in different churches.
-So, as we look at 1 and 2 Corinthians, we need to ask some basic questions:
+We will emphasize throughout this article and others that the Apostle Paul wrote his letters in order to address particular issues that arose in different churches.
+So, as we look at 1st and 2nd Corinthians, we need to ask some basic questions:

 We cannot stress it enough we must STOP reading the scriptures as if we were there because we were not; Paul was writing to the church at Corinth please read 1 Corinthians 1:2.